Ophelia-A/11115960_DCIT_205_IA/README.md

 <hr>

 ### Research:
-The research can be found…
+The research link can be found at the footer of the page.

 ![Research screenshot](thejpegs/screenshots/reasearchintro.png)
 ![Research screenshot](thejpegs/screenshots/reasearchbody.png)
 <hr>

 ### Student Tutor:
-The staff portfolio can be found…
+The student tutor can be found at the footer of each page:

 ![Tutor screenshot](thejpegs/screenshots/tutorintro.png)
 ![Tutor portfolio screenshot](thejpegs/screenshots/tutorform.png)